 Pasty fibroin was applied to textile surfaces using textile printing processes.
 In various application and curing processes, the fibroin could be bonded to wool fabrics in patterns.
 This method also offers potential as a mono-material finish on silk.

-Using design research methods, over a hundred samples have been created and documented.
-Under the research title 'silcularity', new strategies for a circular use of silks have thus emerged.
+Using design research methods, over hundreds samples have been created and documented.
+Under the research title silcularity, new strategies for a circular use of silks have thus emerged.

 Contact